Cancer Treatment

 Controversies

-This makes the ability of the Government to reach the targets set by the NHS Cancer Plan 2000 potentially highly controversial.
-The Plan says the ultimate goal should be to "offer patients a maximum one month wait from an urgent referral for suspected cancer to the beginning of treatment".
+This made the ability of government to reach the targets set by the NHS Cancer Plan 2000 potentially highly controversial.
+The Plan said the ultimate goal should be to "offer patients a maximum one month wait from an urgent referral for suspected cancer to the beginning of treatment".

 There were concerns that demand would outstrip the funds available to support the NHS supply of cancer services.
 For example, in 2003 the Christie Hospital in Manchester, one of the UK's leading cancer hospitals, said it might be forced to ration future treatment due to a lack of funds.
-This shortfall in cash means that patients may have to face delays in chemotherapy, which could put lives at risk.
-The NHS is also suffering from shortages of trained staff, as consultant oncologists take many years to train, as do radiographers and other experts.
+This shortfall in cash meant that patients may face delays in chemotherapy, which could put lives at risk.
+The NHS can also suffer from shortages of trained staff, as consultant oncologists take many years to train, as do radiographers and other experts.

-In 2007, Gordon Brown used his keynote speech at the Labour conference to announce several new measures to improve cancer treatment: Breast cancer screening extended for six months and every case treated as urgent; Colon screening extended into people's seventies; £15 billion investment for research in genetics, stem cell research and new cancer drugs.
+In 2007, Gordon Brown used his keynote speech at the Labour conference to announce several new measures to improve cancer treatment: Breast cancer screening extended for six months and every case treated as urgent; colon screening extended to people in their seventies; £15 billion investment for research in genetics, stem cell research and new cancer drugs.

-And in April 2008 the NCRI published its 'Strategic Plan 2008-2013' which aims by 2013 to have "further strengthened NCRI's reputation for connecting people, ideas and actions in cancer research, in the UK and internationally."
+In April 2008 the NCRI published its 'Strategic Plan 2008-2013' which aimed by 2013 to have "further strengthened NCRI's reputation for connecting people, ideas and actions in cancer research, in the UK and internationally."

 Statistics